bitfocus/companion-module-ptzoptics-superjoy/companion/HELP.md

 * Selected camera feedback (caches last known state)
 * Selected preset per-camera (caches last known state)
 * HDMI on / off and relative presets not yet implemented

+**Configuration Instructions**

+* Enter the controller's IP or hostname.
+* Enter the camera group number in the group field.
+Currently, only one group per instance is supported.
+* Choose from camera + preset button combinations, camera select only presets, or build your own.
+* The number of camera and number of preset fields will determine the number of preset buttons generated.